“Psychology Works” Fact Sheet: Pediatric Palliative Care

 In these situations, psychologists use a variety of therapies such as:

-• Existential therapy which may assist the individual to explore their sense of being-in-the-world, increase their self-awareness, and find meaning in their life
+• Existential therapy, which may help the individual to explore their sense of being-in-the-world, increase their self-awareness, and find meaning in their life

-The therapeutic approach used will vary depending on the individual person, family and their needs or goals.
+The therapeutic approach will vary depending on the individual person, family, and their needs or goals.

 Developmental Considerations in Pediatric Palliative Care